timofeysie/khipu/README.md

 There is a list of what was done, and what is remaining on the issue.

-### Still to do

-1. (done) Move the service operation into the item-detail.endpoint file.
-2. Create a state for statistics on detail view to track activity.
-3. (done) Get a list of available languages and create a select in the header.
-4. (done) Replace the hard coded language settings with an item from the list based on the current language saved option.
-5. (done) Parse the Wikipedia page for sections and display the description.
-6. Save the description in the state and use part of it as a slide in element in the category-items.
-7. (done) Add interfaces for details.
-8. Fix the unit tests.
-9. Try a red-green-refactor session to start to build up unit test code coverage.

-Item details has been a blocker, so all these things can happen now.
-Probably create some new issues to handle most of these.

-For #1, a service was created to be shared for the category-item-details module.
-I wasn't feeling the need to have a separate endpoint file which acted as the service.

 ### Regarding languages

 At first it seemed like we should get the language from the current state where the app strings will be translated as their bundle translations.